pieye/toggl2clockify/README.md

     - end
     - tagIds

-    - NOT MIRGATED: taskId, timeInterval (not sure what purpose this serves), isLocked
+    - NOT MIRGATED: timeInterval (not sure what purpose this serves), isLocked
 - All tasks of the workspace
 - User groups